gbelouze/geefetch/docs/satellites/custom.md

 ### Using the Python API

-Though this is not `geefetch` main intended use, you can bypass the configuration and directly download custom data with the `geefetch.data.get.download_custom` function (see [later below](#api-reference)).
+Though this is not `geefetch` main intended use, you can bypass the configuration and directly download custom data with the `geefetch.data.get.download_custom` function.
-For instance, the CLI command is roughly equivalent
+For instance, the CLI command above is roughly equivalent to

 ```python
 import logging